-target is clearly identifiable.

-Criteria References to PMRF per type of institution er type of institution
+References to PMRF per type of institution lype of institution

-Departments/ Public entities Municipalities Municipal entities Parliament / Universities
+Criteria Departments/ Public entities Municipalities Municipal Parliament/ Universities

-Constitutional Provincial legislatures
+Constitutional entities Provincial

-institutions / Trading

-entifies

-9. A target is measurable FMPPI chapter 3.3 Criteria not Section 1(b) of the

-when the required applicable regulations for

-performance can be reporting by Public

-measured.
-Higher Education

-Institutions
+institutions/Trading legislatures

+entities

 10. A target is time bound FMPPI chapter 3.3 Criteria not Section 1(c) of the

-when the timeframes applicable regulations for
+when the timeframes for applicable regulations for

-for achievement of reporting by Public
+achievement of targets reporting by public

-targets are indicated.
-Higher Education
+are indicated. higher education

-Institutions
+INSIIIUIIONS

-Relevance: Performance indicators relate logically and directly to an aspect of the institution's mandate and the realisation of its strategic goals and objectives. cators relate logically c and directly to an aspe ct of the institution's ma ndate and the realisati ion of its strategic goals c and objectives.
+Relevance: Performance indicc ators relate logically and d Relevance: Performance indicators relate logically and directly to an aspect of the institution's mandate and is complete. ution's mandate and d is complete.

-11. The performance FMPPI chapter 3.2 Criteria not Section 1(e) of the
+11.The performance FMPPI chapter 3.2 Criteria not Section 1(e) of the

 indicator and target applicable regulations for

-relate logically and reporting by Public
+relate logically and reporting by public

-directly to an aspect of Higher Education
+directly to an aspect of higher education

-the institution's Institutions
+the institution's mandate institutions

-mandate and the

-realisation of its
+and the realisation of its

 strategic goals and

 objectives.

+12. Performance indicators FMPPI chapter 3.1 and 3.2 .2 Criteria not applicable/ /e

+are complete considering

+the mandated core

+functions, the prioritisation

+for delivery on those core

+functions and any

+standardised indicators.